theMIDAgroup/GUI-Meningioma/README.md

 # GUI-Meningioma

-Matlab Graphic User Interface (GUI) for image visualization, segmentation and radiomics feature extraction for MRI images of meningioma patients.
-The feature extraction package has been directly taken from https://github.com/mvallieres/radiomics, with slight modifications for 2D analysis.
+Matlab Graphic User Interfaces (GUIs) for image visualization, segmentation and radiomics feature extraction for MRI images (T1 and ADC sequences) of meningioma patients.
+The feature extraction package has been directly taken from https://github.com/mvallieres/radiomics, with slight modifications for 2D analysis, quantization algorithm and default image resampling.

 The code is based on the following publications: